batoxpr/introtoim/Mid-term Documentation (FINAL).md

 For the blinking insruction text, I've used framecount and modulus to make it blink.
 Insert image here

+//**CODING PROCESS**
+I created different states for win and lose cases as well as a start screen and score counter.
+I used the KeyPressed() and KeyReleased() functions to make the emoji move and stop.
+Insert image here.

 //**ISSUES**
 My audios were coming out distorted when I played them. i realized that it happens if I put the audios by themselves within the function or draw function.
 I've found the solution from the following link.